SAP scope development

 Your best defense is to use SAP’s Solution Composer Tool.

 While some vendors use unscrupulous “gaming” of scope to underbid and land your business, sometimes you need scope changes.
 As a customer, you need to ensure that you have a good first pass solution scope for your RFI and RFP processes using the Solution Composer tool.
-At the same time, a is responsible to validate the accuracy or completeness of that scope, your budget, and your timeline.
+At the same time, a system integrator is responsible to validate the accuracy or completeness of that scope, your budget, and your timeline.
 Beware of system integrators who wait until they are employed and then “suddenly” discover major scope problems.
 Even so, there will likely be some adjustments to scope by the time you complete the blueprint.

 One other thing to keep in mind is that even with the Solution Composer Tool, your initial assessment of scope may be too aggressive.
 In other words, you may be trying to do too much too fast with the initial scope.
 A good indication of this is if your vendor proposals consistently come back with much higher budget requirements than you originally anticipated.
 Again, one of the things to be careful of here is when you put out for bid.
 If several vendors come back very high compared to your budget and one vendor seems to come in much lower than the others, they may be using very junior resources, or they may be planning on “gaming” you throughout the project.